federicaolivotto/Enhanced-Classification-of-SSVEP-Signals-Using-CAR-and-SVM/README.md

 - 0.5 s post-stimulus

 > The dataset is not included in this repository.
-> You must download it separately and update the path in `main.m`.
+> You must download it separately and place it inside a folder named data/ or modify data_dir in `main.m`.

 ---